Micro Expander: Development and release

 Felsenstein incorporated Micro-Expander, Inc., in Chicago, Illinois, to market the device in the United States and Europe.
-The company was financially backed by a number of investors in Sweden including Ingemanson, but the computer was manufactured in the United States.
+The company was financially backed by a number of investors in Sweden including Ingemanson, but the computer was manufactured in the United States, by Manu-Tronics of Kenosha, Wisconsin.
 Felsenstein hired Ingemanson as the head of marketing for Micro-Expander, Inc., while Bob Marsh of Processor Technology was hired as head of production.
 In Europe, the computer was sold as the PAL, named after the European analog color broadcasting encoding standard of the same name, PAL.
 Initially slated for a fourth-quarter 1980 release, the company finally released the Expander in May 1981, as the company's distribution network was not set up until earlier in April.
 Their original target street price for the Expander was $1,500 in 1980; this was later revised to just under $2,000 in 1981.

 Despite including Microsoft BASIC on disk, the Micro Expander was released without any specific disk hardware developed for it.
 Ingemanson explained that such a disk system would eventually be released, although he expressed that the company was hesitant to disrupt the existing ecosystem of compatible S-100 floppy disk hardware.

 The company projected sales of a few hundred units of the Expander between May and July 1981.
 Ingemanson was optimistic about selling thousands of units monthly by fall 1981.
 However, Felsenstein in 1996 estimated that only about 200 units of the Expander were ever produced.
-The company later released a 16-bit upgrade board for the Expander in June 1982.
-The Expander remained on sale into at least 1983; Micro-Expander, Inc., went defunct in January 1987.
+In a 2008 interview, Felsenstein recalled that production of the Micro Expander was marred by financial instability; following a failure to secure payment for the initial production run, Manu-Tronics attempted to liquidate the inventory of completed Micro Expanders independently with little success.
+He alleged that Ingemanson was "one of those examples of the virtual entrepreneur ...
+He had no organization at all and as it turns out, he couldn't pay for the production of the machines".
 With Adam Osborne and his Osborne Computer Corporation, Felsenstein designed the far more successful Osborne 1 in 1981.

+Micro-Expander, Inc. later released a 16-bit upgrade board for the Expander in June 1982.
+According to a buyer's guide in one computer magazine, the Expander remained on sale into at least 1983.
+Micro-Expander, Inc., went defunct in January 1987.